Slicers are one of my favorite feature in Excel. And here is a quick demo to show why they are my favorite.

 Slicers & Compatibility

 Slicers are compatible with Excel 2010 & above versions of Excel.
+You can also use Slicers with Excel Online.

 If you create a workbook in Excel 2010 (or above) with slicers and email it to a friend using Excel 2007, they will see an empty box where slicer should be.